Terror notes: On Matthew Betts' "HMS Terror"

 26. "rapidly returned to England"

-This is presumably from the Charlewood fantasy quote in Battersby (information on person 1 sourced from biography of person 2 sourced from person 3's autofiction)?
+This is presumably from the Charlewood fantasy quote in Battersby (information on person 1 sourced from a biography of person 2 sourced from person 3's autofiction)?
 The opposite happened in reality.
-C. thoroughly tested Ross' goodwill by refusing to return until his appointment was confirmed.
+Franklin decided not to recall him early, and C. thoroughly tested Ross' goodwill by refusing to return until his appointment was confirmed.

 Timeline of the leadership deliberation